-4.3.3 EAD 3: French data is English data
+4.3.3 EAD 3: French data is English data is Japanese data

 Of course the facts of language are not always apparent from superficial observation.
 Many English sentence appear to contradict the generalizations just made about NPIs.
 Consider the following: